 Murray State College’s gunsmithing program was started in 1979 and provides training in custom gunsmithing and gun repair.
 Students develop the basic knowledge and skills needed to become professional gunsmiths.
 The two-year program teaches all aspects of building and repairing firearms.

 Students visit several different firearm manufacturers and various gun shows during their time at MSC.
 They also have the opportunity to receive on-campus training from firearm manufacturers to obtain additional certifications.
 Historically, MSC gunsmithing advisors and instructors receive up to three job requests for each student who graduates from the program.
 All graduates can be placed in employment if open to relocating.

 Gunsmithing is a very popular program.
-Only 30 students are chosen to enter the program each year and applications should be sent early specifying the year of entry.
-All classes start in Fall with students being chosen by the gunsmithing department committee the previous March.
+A maximum of 30 students are chosen to enter the program each year and applications should be sent early specifying the year of entry.
+All classes start in the Fall (August start) with students being chosen by the gunsmithing department committee in April/May.
 Acceptance is not automatic; each student is chosen on their own merit.

 Cover Letter, short biography, and work history (See candidate checklist for more instructions)

 Authority Release Form (for background check) must be notarized.

 Copy of DD-214 (Veterans only, must be discharged from active duty by start of fall semester)

 Attend in person Interview (applicant will be notified with interview date after all paperwork is turned in)